brunonatali/react/promise-stream/README.md

 The promise will reject if the stream emits an error.

-The promise will reject if it is cancelled.
+The promise will reject if it is canceled.

 ### unwrapReadable()

-The `unwrapReadable(PromiseInterface<ReadableStreamInterface,Exception> $promise): ReadableStreamInterface` function can be used to unwrap a `Promise` which resolves with a `ReadableStreamInterface`.
+The `unwrapReadable(PromiseInterface $promise)` function can be used to unwrap a `Promise` which resolves with a `ReadableStreamInterface`.

 This function returns a readable stream instance (implementing `ReadableStreamInterface`) right away which acts as a proxy for the future promise resolution.